One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

 For example, let’s say that we have team A – developing new features for your software service and team B – deploying these features.

 Therefore, it is important to set WIP limits on a global level.
-So every time when team A starts working on a new feature, they need to be sure that team B has free capacity.
+So whenever team A starts working on a new feature, they need to be sure that team B has free capacity.

-Yes, team A can get blocked for a while, but they can redirect some of their capacity in order to help team B instead of overburdening them.
-In the business world, it is better to have one of your teams blocked, than all your company stacked.
+Yes, team A can get blocked for a while, but they can redirect some of their capacity to help team B instead of overburdening them.
+In the business world, it is better to have one of your teams blocked than all your company stacked.

 Standardize your process

 Another way of dealing with Muri is standardization.
-Having all processes documented and team members well trained will ensure that everyone is able to do the right work in the best way.
+Having all processes documented and team members well trained will ensure that everyone can do the right work in the best way.